klima7/Multicubing-Backend/README.md

-# Multicubing
+# Multicubing Backend

-Web application to enable speedcubers to solve together, but online!
+Enable speedcubers to solve together, but online!